-- Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - Listening carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions where, when, what, etc; - ensuring that victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence, or sexual harassment.
-They will never be made to feel ashamed for making a report. - Ensuring the child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the wider peer cohort. - Not promising confidentiality as it is highly likely that information will need to be shared with others.
+- Securing the immediate safety of learners involved in an incident and sourcing support for other young people affected. - Listening carefully to the child, being non-judgmental, being clear about boundaries and how the report will be progressed, not asking leading questions and only prompting the child where necessary with open questions where, when, what, etc. - Ensuring that victims will never be given the impression that they are creating a problem by reporting any form of abuse or neglect, sexual violence, or sexual harassment.
+They will never be made to feel ashamed for making a report. - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - It is also important that staff determine how best to build trusted relationships with children which facilitates communication. - Ensuring the child's wishes are taken into consideration in any intervention and any action is taken to ensure safety of the target and other members of the child' cohort or the settings community. - Not promising confidentiality as it is highly likely that information will need to be shared with other professionals.